Aug. 13-Sept. 22, 2013

 but was extended to July 1 after a raft of glowing reviews from

 opening night.
-The Off Broadway production is at Playwrights
+An Off Broadway production, the show was at Playwrights

 Here's the synopsis, and Lee has